 CloudShell Colony is blocked from accessing your Azure account.

-- Delete the storage account and the Cosmos DB:
+- Delete the storage account:

 - From the menu, select Resource Groups.